Admission & Tours

 - We have increased our sanitization schedule for all public areas and surfaces.

-- All historical buildings are closed at this time.
+- All historical buildings, including the Main Residence, are closed at this time.

 Tobacco use is not permitted anywhere at Ford House; e-cigarettes are also prohibited.

-- The restaurant and other indoor rental spaces were closed in 2017 to make way for our new Visitor Center and Administration Building.
+- The restaurant and meeting rooms were closed in 2017 to make way for our new Visitor Center and Administration Building.
 The new Visitor Center will include new exhibits, education spaces, a new restaurant, rental spaces and more.
-The completion date for the construction of the facilities has moved due to the COVID-19 pandemic.
-A new opening date for the Visitor Center and Administration Building has not been announced.
-Watch this website and our Facebook page for updates.
+The facilities are projected to open in April 2021.
+Follow building.fordhouse.org and our Facebook page for updates.

 - Our wild habitat and bird sanctuary Bird Island is currently closed due to the construction of our new Visitor Center and Administration Building.
 The island will reopen when the buildings are complete.